buildbuddy-io/bazel_env.bzl/README.md

 You can reduce the verbosity of what direnv prints when you enter a folder, by adjusting the `log_filter` option in `~/.config/direnv/direnv.toml`.
 See https://github.com/direnv/direnv/issues/68#issuecomment-2812015043.

+## Windows

+bazel_env works to prepare tools on Windows but direnv is not available; path updates need to be done manually.

+By default runfiles and symlinks are disabled on Windows; bazel_env.bzl will work fine regardless of these settings.

 ## Documentation